 3. Put on a funny storytelling voice

-There is no better way to enhance your child’s reading experience than bringing the character’s to life.
-Put up a façade and voice your characters so that your child can engulf into the fairyland or magical world you are reading to them about.
+There is no better way to enhance your child’s reading experience than by bringing the characters to life.
+Put up a façade and voice your characters so that your child can engulf in the fairyland or magical world you are reading to them about.
 Pick a small squeaky voice for the mouse in your stories or bring up a big thundering roar for the fiery dragon, the choice is yours.
 But make reading time as interactive as possible.

 4. Your story time, your stories

 Who said you need to rely on books or illustrations for storytime when you’ve got your own imagination with you?
 You can always make up stories by yourself and what better way to make your child the central character?
 Don’t shy away from including all of his friends and incorporating anecdotes from everyday life to make the stories as engaging as possible.